Calvin and Hobbes by Bill Watterson for November 03, 1990

 What she does not accept is that he is using his art to protest his disbelief in the religion of numbers and mathematics.

-alexzinuro almost 2 years ago
+alexzinuro about 2 years ago

 Me: Calvin, here’s a dinosaur-related math problem.
 Barosaurus, a sauropod of late Jurassic western North America, weighed about 16 tons.
 It had a 2-foot-long head, a 32-foot-long neck, a 12½-foot-long body, and a 43½-foot-long tail.* How long was Barosaurus altogether?